redhat-developer/devspaces-chectl/README.md

   --telemetry=on|off
       Enable or disable telemetry.
 This flag skips a prompt and enable/disable telemetry

+  --workspace-engine=che-server|dev-workspace
+      [default: che-server] Workspace Engine.
+If not set, default is "che-server". "dev-workspace" is experimental.

   --workspace-pvc-storage-class-name=workspace-pvc-storage-class-name
       persistent volume(s) storage class name to use to store CodeReady Workspaces workspaces data
 ```